samir-s-hassan/HotelReservation-System/README.md

 ## Notes

 Unfortunately, the server that hosted the backend no longer holds the database that I built this project on.
 I am working on moving all the data into another database.
-I can then modify the source code with the new database connection and get the project up and running again.
+I can then modify the source code with the new database connection and get the project up and running again -> WORK IN PROGRESS

 If you browse through this repository, you can read on a lot of the conceptual and creative decisions that went into this project.
 This is a Database-forward project in which I was focusing on making a perfect Database that would make the most sense for a Hotel reservation system.